LinuzJ/weihua/README.md

 - scoring of how well your dance matches the dance in today's challenge
 - leaderboard within your friend group for the current day

+The app builds on success of popular apps like BeReal and TikTok to encourage people to move, in a fun and engaging way.
+We hope that by trying again and again to reproduce a challenging dance our users will receive the necessary minutes of daily physical activity.

+We take concerns about social media seriously and design our app in a way that avoids body-shaming, discrimination, hate speech.

 ## Implementation